 Japanese Language History

-Origins & Roots of the Japanese Language
+Origin of Japanese Language

-Japanese Writing System
+Alphabets & Writing System

 Japanese Translation Services

 From the unknown origin of the Japanese language, the Japan language has come a long way.
 There are around 130 million speakers, and translating into Japanese is a smart move for any international business looking to reach the sizable Asian population.